 His early research into FPGA programming led to the FlowMap algorithm, a major theoretical breakthrough in which Cong developed a polynomial-time depth-optimal algorithm for mapping a general Boolean network to a network of programmable logic blocks.
 In layman’s terms, he found a way to synthesize FPGA circuits very quickly and with optimal results.

-The FlowMap algorithm was introduced almost 25 years ago (and last month received the honor of being first paper elected to the FPGA and Reconfigurable Computing Hall of Fame last month).
+The FlowMap algorithm was introduced almost 25 years ago (and last month received the honor of being the first paper elected to the FPGA and Reconfigurable Computing Hall of Fame).
 Since then Cong has continued his research into maximizing design productivity.
 One area of notable progress is the high level synthesis project, which enables general software programmers to create circuit designs from the widely used C/C++ programming languages, as opposed to the highly specialized hardware description languages, resulting in much improved design efficiency.

 Cong has collaborated with IDRE since the late 2000s when he first established the Center for Domain Specific Computing (CDSC) with eleven other faculty members from four universities including UCLA, Rice University, UC Santa Barbara, and Ohio State University.
 The CDSC is supported by the National Science Foundation’s Expeditions in Computing program and focuses on “domain-specific customization as the next disruptive technology to bring orders-of-magnitude power-performance efficiency improvements to important application domains.”